cancinconn/instagrim/Readme.txt

 It is a Netbeans maven based project.

-The code is used as an example for AC32007, School of Computing, Univeristy of Dundee.
+The code is used as an example for AC32007, School of Computing, University of Dundee.

 It implements the following URL patterns: